ChickenProp/chickenprop.github.com/_posts/2018-01-27-pareto-improvements-rare.md

 (My original reply said: "If it's easier to turn an unused inaccessible platform into a used accessible platform, than to turn a used inaccessible platform into a used accessible platform - I don't know if that's the case, but it sounds plausible - then opening the platform isn't a Pareto improvement."
 That still seems true to me, but it's not what I'm talking about here.
 There are lots of reasons why something might not be a Pareto improvement.)

 This doesn't mean Pareto improvements don't exist.
 But I think a lot of things that look like them are not.

+---

+**Update 2018-02-02:** some good comments on [reddit](https://www.reddit.com/r/slatestarcodex/comments/7tfxen/pareto_improvements_are_rarer_than_they_seem/) and [LessWrong](https://www.lesserwrong.com/posts/5AQBNwDoKW5YXDbvc/pareto-improvements-are-rarer-than-they-seem).
+Following those, I have two things in particular to add.

+First, that I like /u/AntiTwister's summary: "If you have the power to prevent another party from gaining utility, then you lose utility by giving up that power even if you are allies.
+There is opportunity cost in abstaining from using your power as a bargaining chip to increase your own utility."

+Second, that there is a related (weaker) concept called [Kaldor-Hicks efficiency](https://en.wikipedia.org/wiki/Kaldor%E2%80%93Hicks_efficiency).
+I think that a lot of the things that look-like-but-aren't Pareto improvements, are still Kaldor-Hicks improvements - meaning that the utility lost by the losing parties is still less than the utility gained by the winners.
+In theory, that means that the winners could compensate the losers by giving them some money, to reach a Pareto improvement over the original state.
+But various political and practical issues can (and often do) get in the way of that.